apostrophecms/apostrophe-documentation/other/field-types/checkbox.md

 A `checkboxes` field presents an array of checkboxes.
 Its value is an array containing the values of the selected checkboxes.

-## Fields and widgets: editing the field "in context" on the page

-You may also want to set `contextual: true` so the field does not *also* appear in the dialog box for the widget.
-But, you don't have to.

 ## Settings

 |  Property | Type   | Default | Description |